The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics: Materials and Methods

 \subsubsection{Two independent diseases}

-\paragraph{Scenario 1: No spillover.} For the case of two pathogens which are not behaviorally coupled and with no cross-immunity, we assume that the transmission rate of each pathogen is formulated independently as
+\paragraph{Scenario 1: No spillover.} For the case of two pathogens that are not behaviorally coupled and with no cross-immunity, we assume that the transmission rate of each pathogen is formulated independently as